GuoanQi1996/FHGenotyping/README.md

 ```bash
 Rscript FHG.R --tfile test.traw --ann Variants_annotation.txt --mis Non_synonymous_annotation.txt --syn Synonymous_annotation.txt --out Test
 ```
 As you may awared, this genotyping strategy can be easily extended to any genomic regions of interests, by providing proper annotation files to the software.
-For example, if we focus on the genomic regions located the the upsteam 2K bp region, we can annotate these variants to like `regulatory region variant` in file provided to parameter `--ann` and define the `regulatory region variant` as coding object in file provided to parameter `--mis`.
+For example, if we focus on the genomic regions located in the upsteam 2K bp region, we can annotate these variants to like `regulatory region variant` in file provided to parameter `--ann` and define the `regulatory region variant` as coding object in file provided to parameter `--mis`.